6 Introduction to the Command Line

 Absolute paths

-The directions above are equivalent to an absolute path, because they will ALWAYS take you to MPI-EVA, but you can only apply these directions if you start from Leipzig Main Station!
+The directions above are equivalent to an absolute path, because they will ALWAYS take us to MPI-EVA, but we can only apply these directions if we start from Leipzig Main Station!

 Examples of absolute paths: